kubeflow/website/content/en/docs/components/pipelines/v2/hello-world.md

 The client will print a link to view the pipeline execution graph and logs in the UI.
 In this case, the pipeline has one task that prints and returns `'Hello, World!'`.

-In the next few sections you'll learn more about the core concepts of authoring pipelines and how to create more expressive, useful pipelines.
+In the next few sections, you'll learn more about the core concepts of authoring pipelines and how to create more expressive, useful pipelines.

 [installation]: /docs/components/pipelines/v2/installation/
 [client]: https://kubeflow-pipelines.readthedocs.io/en/master/source/client.html#kfp.client.Client